slime/slime/CONTRIBUTING.md

 backends.

-* `sly.el`: The Emacs front-end that the user actually interacts with and that connects to the SLYNK server to send expressions to, and retrieve information from the running Common Lisp system.
+* `sly.el`: The Emacs front-end that the user actually interacts with and that connects to the Slynk server to send expressions to, and retrieve information from the running Common Lisp system.

 * `contrib/*`: Lisp related code for fancy add-ons to SLY.